Rethinking Emergency Funds

 Security during unpredictable moments

 And yet, despite the benefits, research shows that many adults are unprepared.
-Bankrate reports that only 41% of U.S. adults can cover a $1,000 unexpected expense from savings.
+Bankrate reports that only 47% of U.S. adults can cover a $1,000 unexpected expense from savings.
+1

 Why Saving for an Emergency Fund Is So Hard

 I technically had an emergency fund for years.
-But 90% of the time, I didn’t use it for emergencies at all.
+But 90% of the time, I didn’t use that money for emergencies.
 I used it to pay credit card bills.
-I used it for impulse buys.
+I used it for impulse buys or the expected but infrequent expenses like annual renewals.
 I used it because it was there.

 Why?